FuelLabs/sway-libs/libs/native_asset/SPECIFICATION.md

 #### `_mint()`

-This function will unconditionally mint new tokens using a sub-identifier.
+This function will unconditionally mint new assets using a sub-identifier.

 #### `_burn()`

-This function will burns tokens with the given sub-identifier.
+This function will burns assets with the given sub-identifier.

 ### SRC-7